lorello/cloudflare-cli/README.md

 ## Usage

-Only one command implemented at this time:
+Only a few commands are implemented at this time:

+    ./console cache:purge <domain>
-    cloudflare.php purge-cache <domain>
+    ./console dns:list <domain>